15 Mistakes I Made in Japan (So You Don't Have To)

 Updated April 2026 · 14 min read

-I've been to Japan 6 times now.
-The first trip?
-Disaster after disaster.
-Wrong shoes, dead phone, accidentally insulted a taxi driver.
-Here are the mistakes I made — and the ones I still see tourists making every single day.
+We've made plenty of trips to Japan — and the early ones were disaster after disaster.
+Wrong shoes, dead phone, an accidentally insulted taxi driver.
+Here are the mistakes to learn from — and the ones we still see tourists making every single day.

 Some of these will save you money.
 Some will save you embarrassment.
 One might save your phone from dying at 2pm in the middle of Akihabara with no idea how to get back to your hotel.